ianrasmussen05/programming-languages-2021/memory-model.md

         λ val i = i+1;;
         λ i;;

-    but this does not work insdide a function.
+    but this does not work inside a function.